News - Newsletter

 TESS at the 2024 UN Biodiversity Conference

-As governments and stakeholders gather in Colombia for the 2024 UN Biodiversity Conference, TESS will be present supporting trade-related cooperation to protect and restore nature for sustainable development.
+As governments and stakeholders gathered in Colombia for the 2024 UN Biodiversity Conference, TESS was present supporting trade-related cooperation to protect and restore nature for sustainable development.

-From 21 October to 1 November 2024, governments will gather in Cali, Colombia for the 2024 UN Biodiversity Conference.
-Convening under the theme “Peace with Nature,” it will include the first Conference of the Parties to the Convention on Biological Diversity (COP16) since the adoption of the Kunming-Montreal Global Biodiversity Framework (KMGBF) in December 2022 in Montreal, Canada.
+From 21 October to 1 November 2024, governments gathered in Cali, Colombia for the 2024 UN Biodiversity Conference.
+Convening under the theme “Peace with Nature,” it included the first Conference of the Parties to the Convention on Biological Diversity (COP16) since the adoption of the Kunming-Montreal Global Biodiversity Framework (KMGBF) in December 2022 in Montreal, Canada.

-With cooperation on international trade having a key role to play in supporting implementation of the KMGBF, the 2024 UN Biodiversity Conference will feature the first-ever Trade Day on 26 October.
-Dedicated Trade Hub sessions covering a variety of trade-related topics will also take place on 24 October.
+With cooperation on international trade having a key role to play in supporting implementation of the KMGBF, the 2024 UN Biodiversity Conference featured the first-ever Trade Day on 26 October.
+Dedicated Trade Hub sessions covering a variety of trade-related topics also took place on 24 October.

 We invite you to join us at COP16 where we will focus on pathways for international cooperation on nature-positive trade and its role in achieving the KMGBF and broader sustainable development goals.